Ralitsa-Vuntsova/part-time-jobs/README.md

 npm run start:api
 ```

-_Note: Starting the server automatically adds 3 users and 15 ads of each type._
+_Note: Starting the server automatically adds 3 test users and 15 test ads of each type to the DB._

 To start the client, run the following command: